 The award recognizes sustained excellence in classroom teaching and positive impact beyond the classroom in the recipient's school, profession, and community.

 Mr. Marchand created and teaches the MPC English Department's creative writing curriculum, along with Brandi Kary.
-He also directs the MPC Guest Authors Series and advises the Creative Writing Club, which publishes Scheherazade, the college literary magazine.
+He also directs the MPC Guest Authors Series and advises the Creative Writing Club, along with Scheherazade, the college literary magazine.
 He is a writer of fiction and nonfiction, with stories, essays, and articles published in anthologies and print magazines nationwide as well as online.
-He was recently named Associate Editor for Fiction at The Flexible Persona, a magazine published in print and online.
+He recently served as Associate Editor for Fiction at The Flexible Persona, a magazine published in print and online.